How to Get Your ESL Students Excited with Project-based Learning

 For some projects, this product will be created during the research/investigation phase, and the last step may only involve a presentation of some sort.
 Regardless, all students should have an opportunity to present their findings to an audience.
 This provides students some authentic practice speaking and answering questions, and will also challenge them to think critically about the work they’ve completed.

 Using our sample essential question as a reference point, we’d obviously create an information center that would serve as the final product.
 The information center could showcase decorations, brochures, building models, drawings and writing samples.
-You would ideally invite other classrooms and even the students’ families to showcase their work.

-8. Reflect on what students have learned.
+8. Reflect on what students have learned

-This phase is commonly forgotten, but very important nonetheless.
+This phase is commonly forgotten, but it’s very important nonetheless.
 After all is said and done, you will want to give your students the opportunity to reflect on what they’ve learned.
-They should have the opportunity to think about and share what they would do differently, specific parts that were successful or unsuccessful, and further questions that were raised during their study.
+They should have the opportunity to think about and share what they would do differently, specific parts that were successful or unsuccessful, and further questions that were raised during their study

-4 Common Misconceptions About Project-based Learning
+Misconceptions About Project-based Learning

 Before you head off to start preparing for an amazing project-based lesson, we should address some misconceptions.
 These are some of the most common myths and misconceptions that keep teachers from successfully implementing PBL in their classrooms.